code-saturne/code_saturne/docs/doxygen/user_guide/ug_cdo_hho_base.md

 ### GWF module

-Here is another example extracted from \ref cs_user_parameters-cdo-gwf.c but this is readily applicable to any equation.
+Here is another example extracted from the file `cs_user_parameters-cdo-gwf.c` (in src/user_examples) but this is readily applicable to any equation.

 \snippet cs_user_parameters-cdo-gwf.c param_cdo_gwf_set_ic